 7. Don’t neglect post-production

 Some real estate photographers spend more time editing their pictures than actually taking them!
-Free options exist for beginners, but it is advised that you invest in a professional software.
+Free options exist for beginners, but it is advised that you invest in professional software.
 Lightroom is a reference in this domain.

 Improve your pictures by correcting distorted lines, retouching the colors and tweaking the lighting.
 If you feel lost, an array of tutorials are available online.
 You can also hire a professional.
 Another option is to buy presets from a company like Visual Flow Lightroom Presets, from there you can choose the preset, which is the most suitable for your project.
 Don’t skip this step, or your work won’t reach its full potential.

 8. Practice makes perfect

-If you are a beginner, offering a couple of photoshoot for free or with a discount might be a good idea.
+If you are a beginner, offering a couple of photoshoots for free or with a discount might be a good idea.
 It will allow you to practice before putting your name out there and building a reputation.
 You should also peruse the portfolios of experienced professionals, study them to nourish your own work.
 Explore your personal style, and remember that learning is a permanent process.
 These real estate photography tips are only the first step!